mbyotwo3-beep/OBS-studio-Plugin/obs-qr-donations/USER_GUIDE.md

 - ✅ Make sure Spark wallet is configured

 ### Donation Effects Not Showing
-- ✅ Effects only show when payment is received
+- ✅ Flash appears on the widget itself (not OBS scene)
 - ✅ Test with small payment first
-- ✅ Check that source is on top layer
+- ✅ Check that widget is open/visible

 ### Plugin Not in OBS
 - ✅ Run the installer again